alexkross/swipam-script/README.md

 - Not only all IPAM groups hierarchy are preserved, but final subnets (not supernets) also become host groups.
 - Name mangling is minimal.
 Currently only ' /' is replaced with '/'.
 Be aware.
 - Works at scale and tested in Python 3.7 environment.
+- Zipped backup of pulled subnet along with index.

 ## ToDo list (on demand)